 Once you’ve used online advertising to make your prospects aware of your brand, you can keep your offer in front of them while they think about their decision.
 This is called retargeting.

-Retargeting is one of the most effective advertising tools in terms of ROI because you can target people who have already showed some level of verified interest in you and what you offer.
+Retargeting is one of the most effective advertising tools in terms of ROI because you can target people who have already shown some level of verified interest in you and what you offer.

 Whether they came through an ad or organically, sometimes prospects come to your website but don’t convert, right?